 Fear of a Baby Boom

-This brought up all sorts of concerns in Hong Kong and China, such as a considerable portion of the workforce being out on maternity leave at the same time as well as overcrowding of hospitals.
+This brought up all sorts of concerns in Hong Kong and China, such as a considerable portion of the workforce being out on maternity leave at the same time, as well as overcrowding of hospitals.
 Mainland Chinese need a visa to enter Hong Kong, but some are permitted to give birth at private hospitals there.

-(Having given birth in Hong Kong, I get why people in nearby countries would go to great lengths have babies there.
+(Having given birth in Hong Kong, I get why people in nearby countries would go to great lengths to have babies there.
 My Hong Kong hospital was like a five-star hotel, and the care I received was far superior to anything I’ve ever experienced in California.)

 The result?
 There were going to be even more people entering legally and illegally, both putting pressure on the Hong Kong health care system.
 Not only that, but plenty of Hong Kong residents postponed having a baby until Year of the Golden Pig, though not as many as those on the mainland.